 These examples alone serve to demonstrate why learning a bit about the business culture of the countries you are dealing with can smooth communications and make you a better freelancer.

-There are even considerable differences between US English and UK English (the latter being what us Brits refer to as “actual English!”)
-Just in case any cultural differences are coming into play here, I will emphasise that I’m demonstrating a stereotypical British use of irony and sarcasm by saying that!)
+There are considerable differences between US English and UK English.
+The latter being what us Brits refer to as “actual English!”
+(Just in case any cultural differences are coming into play here, I will emphasise that I’m demonstrating a stereotypical British use of irony and sarcasm by saying that!)

-Although I can speak some French and Portuguese, it’s only at a basic level and nowhere near as good as the English I see every day from people all over the world.
+Although I can speak some French and Portuguese, it’s only at a basic level, and nowhere near as good as the English I read and hear every day from people all over the world.

 However, I have to be honest and say that nine times out of ten I can spot non-native English a mile off.
 There are certain quirks that usually come through.
 This is why clients seeking writers are often very specific that they want native speakers only.

 Word processors have great spell check and grammar check capabilities, but it certainly seems that many people fail to make use of them.
-Even better is Grammarly, which we’ve reviewed here.
-There’s a free version available, which I have activated permanently, and it catches lots of mistakes that would otherwise slip through the net.
+Even better is Grammarly (review here).
+There’s a free version available, and it catches lots of mistakes that would otherwise slip through the net.
 (Many clients also expect their freelancers to use something like Grammarly routinely, so becoming familiar with it is a skill in itself).

 Language issues and cultural differences go hand-in-hand.
 If you want to come across as a native English speaker, make sure you use the right tools to ensure you do; If you’re dealing with a client in the US, use US English and don’t stubbornly stick to the British quirks.

 There are no cultural differences quite so large as those related to money.